Rickcau/Chaos-Lab/Labs/Lab 3 CPU-Pressure.md

 parent: Labs
 nav_order: 9
 ---
+# !!!
+This Lab is NOT complete yet as of 4/19/23, it's being worked on as time permits, stay tuned !!!

 # Overview
 Faults fall into two categories; service-direct or agent-based.
 Agent-based faults requires the installation of the Chaos Agent, unlike a service-direct fault.
 A CPU Pressure fault is an **agent-based** fault, so we will need to install the Chaos Agent Extenstion on the VM.